Guglielmo Doryu Cappelli

 He participated in two Angos (intensive three months long retreats) for monastic training organized by Soto Shu International: in 2008 at the Zen Temple La Gendronniere, and in 2012 at the Shogoji Temple, Kumamoto Prefecture, Japan.
 In 2014 he served as a Shuso, or head monk, during the summer Ango at the Sanshinji Temple, USA.
 In July 2014, he was confirmed as a Shuso during the Hosenshiki, or Dharma Combat ceremony, at the Sanshinji Temple in the presence of Rev. Genko Akiba Roshi.
 In March 2015, he received Dharma transmission from his Master Okumura Roshi.
 The Transmission was officially confirmed in July 2015 with the Zuise ceremony held at the Eiheihi and Sojiji Temples in Japan, and he received the title of Kyoshi, or teacher authorized by Soto Shu Shumuko, the administrative body of the international Soto Zen.
 Since 2016 he has the title of Kokusai fukyoshi, i.e. a teacher devoting himself to spreading the teachings of Soto Zen Buddhism outside Japan.

 Especially interested in the interreligious dialogue, he co-operates with the National Office for Ecumenism and Interreligious Dialogue of the Italian Episcopal Conference in connection with the Christian-Buddhist dialogue; with DIM/MID (Monastic Interreligious Dialogue), and with the Fondazione Astalli in education to diversity and inter-religious dialogue in secondary and high schools.
 He is regularly invited as guest speaker by the departments of Saint John's University and University of California in Rome.
-He made speeches at the Lateranense, Gregoriana and Urbaniana Pontifical Universities.
+He made speeches at the Lateranense, Gregoriana and Urbaniana Pontifical Universities and La Sapienza University of Rome.

 Profilo su Google+